LtAirman/ChargeFieldTopics/README.md

 to stop any active rotations before selecting another large atom or things will slow way down.

-A tab enclosure widget follows the rotation controls.
-Four tabs
-containing: the rendered atom, the slotlayout diagram, 19 rotation controls, and second non-interactive periodic table with selected atom indicated; all in one place.
+The rendered atom is then displayed in a tab enclosure widget.
+The tab widget can also displays the atom's slotlayout (SL) diagram and a second SL diag. including neutrons.
+A fourth tab displays a second non-interactive periodic table with selected atom indicated; all in one place.

 Good enough to share on GitHub.
 Collaborative efforts are welcome.